RAF Membury: 3rd Photographic and 67th Observation/Reconnaissance Groups

 At the time, the 107th and 109th Squadrons were converting to North American P-51A Mustangs.
-However before this was completed, the 107th Squadron was moved to nearby RAF Aldermaston.
+However, before this was completed, the 107th Squadron was moved to nearby RAF Aldermaston.

 6th Tactical Air Depot

-During the winter of 1942/1943, the Air Depot site was occupied by the 7th and 16th Air Depot Groups, forming the 6th Tactical Air Depot which specialised in the repair and modification of Republic P-47 Thunderbolt..
+During the winter of 1942/1943, the Air Depot site was occupied by the 7th and 16th Air Depot Groups, forming the 6th Tactical Air Depot which specialised in the repair and modification of Republic P-47 Thunderbolt.

+In 1943, the north–south runway was extended to 6000 feet to support the facility as an Air Depot.

 366th Fighter Group

 In January 1944 the 366th Fighter Group arrived at Membury from Bluethenthal AAF North Carolina.
 Operational squadrons of the group were: